bwgjoseph/spring-mvc-dynamic-userinput/README.md

     - Generally, when the enum value change, migration script would have to be written to handle for that conversion as well

 - Technically, I could combine both `Selection` and `SelectionFreeText` into one, what should the one to be removed if decided to?
 Or is there any reason I can't do so?
+  - Further work seem to suggest that `Selection` should just be handled as a `enum` by itself without needed to be a `xxUserInput` since there is no need for any logic, and the wrapper class for `Selection` is pretty much useless

 # References